mlijekome/IdieGB/README.md

 ## Disclaimer

 IndeGB is provided as-is and may or may not receive continuous updates.
 Repo owner and/or its current, past or future contributors ARE NOT responsible for any issues or damages that may occur as a result of using this software.
-It's important to backup your server regurally and to be vary when using code you do not understand.
+It's important to backup your server regurally and to be wary when using code you do not understand.
 Use it at your own discretion and risk.